usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 - **Name**: (string) The display name for the Entrypoint.
 - **Group**: (integer ID) The Group that owns this Experiment and controls access permissions.
 - **Task Graph**: (YAML string) The task graph for entrypoint, which as a YAML-formatted string that defines the core workflow (technically, a Directed Acyclical Graph).
 Composed of function task invocations and their input arguments.
-(See: :ref:`syntax requirements <reference-entrypoints-task-graph-syntax>`)
+(See: :ref:`Task Graph Syntax Requirements <reference-entrypoints-task-graph-syntax>`)

 Optional Attributes
 ~~~~~~~~~~~~~~~~~~~